CrimethInc.: Philosophy

 CrimethInc. is influenced by the Situationist International, and has been described by scholar Martin Puchner as "inheritors of the political avant-garde", For their part, the authors of the book criticized the "exclusive, anti-subjective" nature of history as "paralyzing", advocating in its place a non-superstitious myth.
 The collective has expressed a strident anti-copyright stance and advocacy of the appropriation of texts and ideas of others, which has attracted criticism from academic philosopher George MacDonald Ross as an endorsement of plagiarism.
 CrimethInc.'s N©! free license is known as an example of copyleft.
 It grants rights to individuals and none to corporations.

 The active participants of CrimethInc. characterize it as a mindset and a way of life first and foremost, rather than as an organization per se.
 Its main goal is to inspire people to take more active control of their own lives, becoming producers of culture and history instead of passive consumers.
-Those who subscribe to the CrimethInc. philosophy advocate radical ways of living one's life to the end of eliminating the perceived inequities and tyrannies within society.
+Those who subscribe to the CrimethInc. philosophy advocates radical ways of living one's life to the end of eliminating the perceived inequities and tyrannies within society.
 Contributors to publications are generally not credited in respect of anonymity asserted by participants to be one of the organization's primary values.
 The name "CrimethInc." itself is a satirical self-criticism about the hypocrisy of revolutionary propaganda and other "margin-walking between contradictions", and a direct reference to the concept of "thoughtcrime" developed in George Orwell's Nineteen Eighty-Four.